If you have any nagging doubts about your business insurance then speak to the Swinton Business team today Find out more

 Most Scottish SMEs operate in the services sector, primarily retail, followed by manufacturing, construction and oil and gas.

-Between 2014 and 2015, both the services and construction sector saw healthy revenue growth, of 5% and 8.4% respectively, though manufacturing fell by 7%, while oil and gas fell by 10.6%, driven by the decline in the oil price.
+Between 2014 and 2015, both the services and construction sector saw healthy revenue growth, of 5% and 8.4% respectively, while oil and gas fell by 10.6%, driven by the decline in the oil price.

 Scotland is rich in natural resources—from its imposing highlands to its spectacular coastline—and tourism is increasingly important to its ongoing prosperity.

 In 2015, Scotland attracted over 14.6 million visitors who generated around £12 billion of economic activity in the wider Scottish supply chain and supported almost 200,000 jobs.

 And, as SMEs make up 82% of Scotland’s visitor economy businesses, their ongoing prosperity will be closely tied to Scotland’s ability to keep attracting visitors from the UK and overseas.

 In Glasgow, Scotland’s largest and most populous city, transportation and storage businesses have increased by 76%, compared to the UK average of 51%.
 This includes land, air and water transport firms, as well as warehousing and postal/courier services.